Effective Post Race Recovery – 12 Useful Tips To Assist Muscle Repair

 The idea behind stretching is that it helps to lengthen muscles that got tight during the race and, therefore, stimulate the blood flow to clear up the waste products.

 Post race stretching should be very short, gentle and with minimum discomfort.
 After all, muscles have already taken a beating, we don’t want any additional stress.
 Generally, 5 minutes is enough.
-If you have a foam roller – a couple of rolls will also help to relieve tightness.
+If you have a soft foam roller – a couple of rolls will also help to relieve tightness.

 During the race the body, most probably, has lost a lot of water through sweat, so it’s important to restore that balance as soon as possible.